 Selling a satellite office as an asset sale and then my main practice as a stock sale

 Non 1099 or W2 income from online ventures

 Selling our flip house

 Taxes suck.
 I’d rather eat gravy in a bird cage than read IRS regulations.
 It would take me 5,000 hours to try and understand it all, so that’s why we have an accountant.
+Although I will admit that all the tax tools and calculators available nowadays make it significantly easier to understand.
 Because we had a great income year in 2013, he advised us to pay in 110% of our prior year’s taxes before January 15th, with the warning that we were probably going to owe more in April in addition to quarterly estimates.
 We have been hoarding cash in preparation for the apocalypse.